dij0s/PETAL/thesis/bachelor_thesis.typ

 For consistency, expert scores are also rescaled linearly to the [0, 1] interval.

+Both frameworks are inherently ordinal with each value being _qualitatively_ described.
+However, the rescaled scores are treated as continuous variables for statistical purposes, enabling analytical comparisons.

 With the evaluation frameworks introduced, the next step is to define the test dataset.
 This dataset consists of nine prompts and establishes the basis for assessing the performance of the solution:
 #set table(